slgrobotics/turtlebot_create/RPi_Setup/README.md

     source ~/xv_11_ws/install/setup.bash
     ros2 run xv_11_driver xv_11_driver &

-Rviz needs at least a static transform, to relate the grid to the laser frame ("neato_laser" in this case).
+Rviz **on your desktop machine** needs at least a static transform, to relate the grid to the laser frame ("neato_laser" in this case).

     rviz2 &
     ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 map neato_laser &